-On balance, the Commission's initial view is to apply default tariffs for customers using up to 10 TJ.
-However, the Commission seeks comments on ActewAGL's proposal of using 1 TJ as the cut off point for regulated default tariffs.
+On balance, the Commission maintains its decision to apply default tariffs for customers using up to 10 TJ.

 3.2.3 Maintaining existing tariffs as default tariffs

 As discussed above, default tariffs will be made available to all customers consuming under 10 TJ of gas, including residential, industrial and commercial customers.
 The Commission believes that customers should be able to remain with ActewAGL and pay the regulated default tariff if they choose to do so.
 Similarly, customers who enter the contestable market and subsequently return to a regulated tariff should be able to be supplied on the basis of the same tariff as those who have remained on a regulated tariff.
 The Commission believes that this will provide for a smooth transition to competition.